A Century of Superior Funeral Care

 Change continued into the 21st century when the Denzer-Farison-Hottinger Funeral Home in Marion merged with the Snyder Funeral Homes family in 2006.
 The former Finefrock Funeral Home on Marion Avenue in Mansfield was purchased and re-opened as the Finefrock Chapel of the Marion Avenue Snyder Funeral Home in 2007.

 Rodman Neeper Funeral Home in Delaware consolidated forces with Snyder Funeral Homes in April of 2010 in a new partnership.
 Hannah and Gideon Snyder (Todd’s daughter and son) graduated from mortuary school and returned to Mansfield to work with their father.
 The Richardson-Davis Funeral Home in Galion joined their staff and resources with Snyder Funeral Homes of Mansfield in 2013.
+Most recently in 2019, Lindsey Funeral Home in Loudonville joined the Snyder family of funeral homes.

-In addition, with the changing world of technology, the Snyder Funeral Home family continued to stay abreast of these changes offering an extensive media department with customized memorial folders, videos and personal displays as additional ways to help celebrate a life well lived.
+In addition, with the changing world of technology, the Snyder Funeral Home family continued to stay abreast of these changes offering an extensive media department with customized memorial folders, videos and personal displays as additional ways to help celebrate a life well-lived.

 Today, nearly a century since Ora founded that first funeral home; the Snyder family strives to honor their long-standing heritage with each and every family they serve.
 Through four generations, the Snyder family’s goal has remained the same: To provide the finest quality services and facilities at reasonable prices.